-- Optional: Select favorites (requirement and defect links)
+- Optional: Select favorites (backlog and defect links)

-- View or modify synchronization favorites (defect and requirement links)
+- View or modify synchronization favorites (defect and backlog links)

 - Once a record in one endpoint is mapped to a record in the other endpoint, these records continue to be synchronized even if they no longer match the link's favorite.
 Be sure that you want to synchronize data in a specific record or type of record before including it in your favorite.